jmejia8/Metaheuristics.jl/docs/src/tutorial.md

 Optimization (PSO), etc. In this tutorial we will use `ECA`, but you can use another algorithm following the same steps.

-The metaheuristics accept its parameters but share two common and **optional** settings `information` and `options`.
+The metaheuristics accept their parameters but share two common and **optional** settings `information` and `options`.

 ```julia